-There are a number of different metrics that can be used to measure the speed of data transfers throughout a network.
+There are many different metrics that can be used to measure the speed of data transfers throughout a network.
 Being able to tell the speed of your service provides you with a metric to measure network performance.
 Throughput and latency are some of the most common ways that networks are measured.
 Measuring the level of throughput or latency can help to identify performance issues on your network.

 - 1 The Relationship Between Throughput, Latency, and Bandwidth

 - 3 What is Network Throughput?